redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_1_incidents.md

 * Source: The datasource from which the incident was generated.
 * Created at: The date and time when the incident was detected.
 * Assigned: The user of the web that currently has the incident assigned.
+* Status: The current state of the incident.
+Possible values include:
+  - New: The incident has been created but not yet reviewed.
+  - Open: The incident is currently being investigated.
+  - Closed: The incident investigation is complete and no further action is required.
+  - Containment Achieved: The incident has been contained and prevented from spreading further.
+  - Incident Reported: The incident has been officially reported to relevant stakeholders or authorities.
+  - Rejected: The incident has been determined to be a false positive or not requiring further action.
+  - Restoration Achieved: Systems and data affected by the incident have been successfully restored.
+  - Stalled: The investigation or resolution of the incident has been temporarily halted due to various factors.

 ## Actions on an incident

 The actions that can be performed on an incident are the following: